-IBM recommends taking the default of DATAMOVE as the user ID of your DASD utility service machine.

-- 1. If you are defining DATAMOVE in a multiple-system CSE cluster, IBM recommends that you define DATAMOVE on all systems in the cluster so that it can be brought up on an alternate system if the primary system is unavailable.
-The use of shared spool files is recommended.
-Neither the DATAMOVE input nor output spool files should be placed on the CSE exclusion list. - 2.
-All systems in the cluster must be running the same level of DirMaint code. - You must enable use of the DirMaint feature by including a PRODUCT PRODID 6VMDIR10 STATE ENABLE DESCR DirMaint FL 610 in the SYSTEM CONFIG file on each system in the cluster.

-4. In a multiple system cluster you will probably have multiple virtual machines active and performing the DATAMOVE function at the same time on different systems in the cluster.
+- If you are defining DATAMOVE in a multiple-system SSI cluster, DATAMOVE must be defined as a USER machine so that it may be logged on to only one system in the cluster at a time, and so that it may have access to all publicly-defined minidisks within the SSI cluster.
+Also, each member of the SSI cluster should have a DATAMOVE machine defined for that member.
+IBM recommends naming the DATAMOVE machines in the SSI cluster as DATAMOVE for the DATAMOVE machine associated with slot 1 in the cluster, and DATAMOV2, DATAMOV3, and DATAMOV4 for the DATAMOVE machines associated with slots 2, 3, and 4, respectively. - If you are defining DATAMOVE in a multiple-system CSE cluster, IBM recommends that you define DATAMOVE on all systems in the cluster so that it can be brought up on an alternate system if the primary system is unavailable. - 3.
+In a multiple-system CSE cluster, you will probably have multiple virtual machines active and performing the DATAMOVE function at the same time on different systems in the cluster.
 It is possible to accomplish this if each of those virtual machines have the same user ID.
-IBM recommends that you avoid this and use a different user ID for each of the virtual machines performing the DATAMOVE function.
+However, IBM recommends that you avoid this and that you use a different user ID for each of the virtual machines performing the DATAMOVE function.

-If you find that your system startup procedures cause a DATAMOVE machine to be autologged on more than one system at a time, you will find that the first DATAMOVE server with any given user ID to be autologged should start as usual, and that any DATAMOVE servers with that same user ID that are subsequently started will issue an error message and immediately LOGOFF.
+If you find that your system startup procedures cause a DATAMOVE machine to be autologged on more than one system at a time, you will find that the first DATAMOVE server with any given user ID to be autologged should start as usual, and that any DATAMOVE servers with that same user ID that are subsequently started will issue an error message and immediately log off.
 This is because of the inability to obtain write access to the necessary minidisks.
 Any other DATAMOVE server with a different user ID should not encounter this difficulty and should start as usual.